2000 Rio 200: Background

-Practice and qualifying
+Practice

 Juan Pablo Montoya (pictured in 2002) set the fastest overall lap time in the duo of Friday practice sessions.

 There were three practice sessions preceding Sunday's race: two on Friday and one on Saturday.
 The first session ran for 90 minutes, the second 60 minutes, and the third 75 minutes.
 Conditions during the Friday practice sessions were hot and sunny.
 De Ferran set the first practice session's fastest lap at 39.610 seconds, followed by Tagliani, Tracy, Hélio Castroneves, Kenny Bräck, Vasser, Papis, Cristiano da Matta, Moreno, and Christian Fittipaldi.
 Five yellow flags were waved.
 The first was for Takuya Kurosawa whose engine failed on the exit of turn four.
 He turned left to leave the main straight and allow safety officials to extinguish a fire in the engine compartment.
 The next two cautions were necessitated when Luiz Garcia Jr. and Mark Blundell stalled on the track separately.
 Both were towed back to pit road by circuit officials.
 Gualter Salles caused the fourth yellow flag with a heavily crash against the right-hand barrier at the first corner.
 Salles was not injured but his car sustained heavy damage to its right-side suspension.
 He stopped in the centre of the circuit in turn two.
 The last caution was activated for Fittipaldi who stalled on track.

 In the second practice session, Juan Pablo Montoya set the day's fastest lap with a time of 38.922 seconds and was the only driver to go below 39 seconds.
 He was almost three-tenths of a second faster than Bräck in second and Tagliani was third.
 Fittipaldi, Castroneves, Vasser, Da Matta, Papis, de Ferran, and Michael Andretti were in positions four through ten.
 The first three cautions came within half an hour of each other because debris and fluids were observed lying on the track and separate track inspections were needed to inspect and clean it.
 De Ferran caused the fourth caution by spinning in the third turn but avoided car damage.
 The final caution came out after Maurício Gugelmin spun in turn four and collided against a left-hand tire barrier with the rear of his car.
 Gugelmin was unhurt.